• Skip to primary navigation

 add the milk to the roux.

-Add the milk while continuing to stir until the bechamel sauce thickens up to the point it can coat the back of a wooden spoon (about 2 to 3 minutes).
-Stir the entire time for a smooth sauce without clumps.
+Add the milk while stirring until the bechamel sauce thickens to the point it can coat the back of a wooden spoon (about 5 to 10 minutes).
+Stir for a smooth sauce without clumps.

 crustless chicken pot pie in a pot